 Zoey was rechecked on 2/5/07, 5/10/07 and 10/15/07.
-She is at this writing well over a year post diagnosis.
-She has a normal life, catches a Frisbee and is doing very well.
+She is at this writing over a year and one-half post diagnosis, has a normal life, catches a frisbee and is doing very well.
 She continues on the Neoplasene Oral 300 three times daily and astragalus two times daily.
 Her disease is controlled and she has an excellent quality of life.

-Zoey - Osteosarcoma Photo Chronology figure 7
+figure 7 Zoey - Osteosarcoma Photo Chronology

-Jesse, a female brindle boxer, birth date 5/14/98 originally presented 7/6/05 for vaccinations and evaluation of a pink, depignented area medial to the nares opening on the left side of her nose of approximately three month's duration.
+Jesse, a female brindle boxer, birth date 5/14/98 originally presented 7/6/05 for vaccinations and evaluation of a pink, depigmented area medial to the nares opening on the left side of her nose of approximately three months duration.
 Biopsy revealed a well-differentiated mast cell tumor.